Reconfigurable Intelligent Surface Deployments for Mars: Communication and Localization Across Diverse Terrains: INTRODUCTION

 \IEEEPARstart{M}{ars} has remained the central focus of interplanetary exploration for humankind for more than half a century.
-Engineers from across the globe have dedicated immense effort to Mars missions, driven by the prospect of gaining vital insights into our planet's future and better preparing ourselves for existential challenges.
-Additionally, these missions hold the promise of establishing the first outer space habitat, paving the way for further exploration of other planets.
-Accomplishing these ambitious goals places a significant responsibility on telecommunication engineers to develop robust, reliable, and sustainable communication systems.
-In this regard, we believe that reconfigurable intelligent surface (RIS)-assisted systems hold tremendous potential for Mars missions.
+Engineers from across the world have dedicated immense effort to Mars missions, driven by the prospect of gaining vital insights into our planet's future and better preparing ourselves for existential challenges.
+In addition, these missions hold the promise of establishing the first outer space habitat, paving the way for further exploration of other planets.
+The Martian environment poses unique challenges compared to Earth, including sparse transceiver deployment, negligible multipath propagation due to the surface’s low reflection coefficient, frequent dust storms, and limited power resources.
+Overcoming these obstacles, particularly the need for connectivity beyond line of sight, calls for autonomous self sustaining modules capable of ensuring uninterrupted coverage throughout Mars missions.
+Conventional terrestrial base stations that underpin Earth’s cellular networks rely on robust power grids, maintenance crews, and transportation infrastructure; these resources are unavailable on Mars and render such installations impractical.
+Base stations (BSs), which are the main provider of cellular communication on Earth, appear as the first solution to be called by.
+However, we believe that deploying active BSs on Mars is neither a practical nor an economical approach.
+On Earth, BS installations lean on existing power grids, robust maintenance crews, and a supportive transportation network; such infrastructure is absent on the Red Planet.
+On the other hand, we assert that reconfigurable intelligent surface (RIS)-assisted systems hold tremendous potential for Mars missions.
+RIS modules can be made lighter, simpler, cheaper and do not require continuous power supply compared to traditional BSs.
+Rovers can transport or place modular and solar-powered RIS panels easily, whereas BS deployments require more elaborate setups.
+In future Mars missions, where a rover is exploring a canyon hundreds of kilometers from any installed Martian base, a small, low-power RIS panel can be quickly placed at the canyon edge to create a reliable link.